 You can iron the polyester table cloth using a "pressing" cloth.
 I used to put creases in polyester pants that way way back when.

 Find a cotton cloth - an unfolded diaper works great or a cotton dish towel - not one with nibs or nubbles in it.
 Dampen the cloth and place over the part of the table cloth that you want to iron.
 The steam from the pressing cloth helps to get the wrinkles out.
-As the pressing cloth dries out from ironing you will have to re-dampen.

 You will be amazed at how well this works.
 Back when we did more ironing, using a pressing cloth was more common.
 It is also useful when ironing something very dark - like black or navy blue shirts.
 It will prevent the shine that comes from the ironing.